 Skip to main content

-The dashboard allows you to create custom form components for custom fields, giving you complete control over how custom fields are rendered and how users interact with them.
-This is particularly useful for complex data types or specialized input requirements.
+The dashboard allows you to create custom form elements that provide complete control over how data is rendered and how users interact with forms.
+This includes:

 React Hook Form Integration